Trump confirms U.S. strike on alleged Venezuelan drug boat

 In a later Truth Social post about the operation, Trump said 11 people were killed, calling them "terrorists," claiming they were members of Venezuela's Tren de Aragua gang.
 He included a video in the post labeled "unclassified" showing a strike on a small speedboat with four outboard motors.

 The strike on the vessel comes amid the Trump administration's increasingly confrontational posture toward the Veneuelan regime.
-Washington accuses Venezuelan President Nicolás Maduro of leading a drug cartel and has put an up to $50 million bounty on his head.
+Washington accuses Venezuelan President Nicolás Maduro of leading a drug cartel and has put a $50 million bounty on his head.
 Then just over a week ago, the U.S. deployed warships—including the Iwo Jima Amphibious Ready Group—to waters off Venezuela's coast in a significant show of force.

 Maduro claims the U.S. military buildup is a sign that Washington is trying to overthrow the Venezuelan government.
 In response Maduro has declared "maximum preparedness" in the country, saying that 4.5 million militia members are ready to ensure that "no empire will touch the sacred soil of Venezuela."
 State TV network Telesur has been running extensive coverage featuring Venezuelans—including fishermen and ordinary citizens—called up for military service.